Philanthropy is important if we are to have a civilized, caring and healthy society.

-In recent years, he has been recognized for his dedication to the community.
-The Unsung Heroes of Compassion Award from the Dalai Lama and a National Philanthropy Day award from the Association of Fundraising Professionals are recent examples of this.
-In December 2005, Pope John Paul II approved and Pope Benedict signed the Cross Pro-Ecclesia at Pontifice for distinguished service to the Church of Montreal presented to Richard Renaud.
+Recognized by the wider community, Renaud is the recipient of the Dalai Lama's Unsung Heroes of Compassion Award and a National Philanthropy Day Award from the Association of Fundraising Professionals.
+In 2005, he was presented with the Cross Pro-Ecclesia at Pontifice for distinguished service to the Church of Montreal.